 Lenovo – For apple lovers you’ll be happy, but for many PC users be aware their Thinkpad line of laptops have the Fn and Ctrl keys reversed!
 This drives me nuts and while it can be flipped in the bios, you can’t swap the keys physically.

 What kind of Processor

-Short answer is an Intel i5 or i7 processor.
+Short answer is an Intel i5, i7 or the new AMD Ryzen 5,7 processors.
 Too often I see people buying the fastest laptop they can find, only to suffer from short battery life, heat problems and loud fans.
 I’ve also seen people buy the cheapest laptops only to suffer from really slow performance.
-My recommendation is to buy something with an Intel i3, i5 or i7 processor.
 The i3 is the slowest processor I can recommend.
 Say no to the Intel Atom, Celeron or Core2 or any other slow processor because your computer will just crawl and never run.
-The i7 processor is the fastest you will find, but they tend to create more heat and you will end up with less battery life.
+The i7 processor is the fastest you will find, but they tend to create more heat and you end up with less battery life.
 The ideal processor is the i5 because it has the best balance of speed and battery life.
 There is one exception for when you might choose an i7 over an i5…. when you want a larger SSD (solid state drive) and the factory only puts those in laptops with an i7 processor.

 AMD just released a new processor that is worth considering called the Ryzen 5 & 7 processors.
-These chips should be less expensive than Intel and include much better onboard graphics than any Intel chip.
-Be careful not to purchase an older generation A8, A10 or A12 processor.
+These chips should be less expensive by $200 than a comparable Intel and include much better onboard graphics than any Intel chip.
+I’m a big fan of AMD chips and when their 7nm chip gets released later in 2020 it will be a game changer.
+Be careful not to purchase an older generation A8, A10 or A12 processors.

 How much RAM